 Students in the lower school grades (preschool – fourth grade) do not have specific hourly requirements; however, our upper school students (fifth – eighth grade) use the following guidelines:

-Grade 5 6 hours all may be earned at St. John’s but it is not mandatory.
+Grade 5 6 hours all may be earned at St. John’s but they may be earned outside our community too.

 Grade 6 8 hours 4 may be earned at St. John’s and 4 outside our community of school and church.